caglanakpinar/abtp/README.md

     *boostrap_iteration :*** Number of iteration for bootstrapping.

+    ***time_schedule :*** When AB Test need to be scheduled, the only period of time is required.
+Available time periods are 'Hourly', 'Monthly', 'Weekly', 'Mondays', ... , Sundays..
+    **This parameter must be assigned when A/B Test is scheduling**.

 ##### Data Source
 Here is the data source that you can connect with your SQL queries: